seifedd/Reality/_posts/2017-11-29-Adventures in Time Blocking.markdown

 layout: post
 title:  "Adventure in time blocking"
 Description: ....
+Editor: Seifeddine Mejri
 permalink: Adventure-in-time-blocking.html
 ---

 People have ideas, but don’t remember them.
 Talk about spark file and how it closes the loop by taking action on it.

 Something that I hear from many people is “I don’t have good ideas”.